Drasungor/distcom/README.md

                 "program_id": String, // Program's id
                 "name": String, // Program's name
                 "description": String, // Program's description
-                "input_lock_timeout": i64, // How many seconds will pass until the server considers the
+                "input_lock_timeout": i64, // How many seconds will pass until the server considers
-                                           // reservation of the program input as dropped },
+                                           // the reservation of the program input as dropped },
             ...
         ],
-        "total_elements_amount": i64, // Positive integer or 0, the total amount of elements that would be
+        "total_elements_amount": i64, // Positive integer or 0, the total amount of elements that
-                                      // returned if there was no pagination }
+                                      // would be returned if there was no pagination }
 }
 ```
 <br>

 - `GET` `/program/mine`

+Returns a list with the programs uploaded by the logged in account.

 Headers:
 ```